Ender-Development/PatchouliBooks/NOTES.md

 ### [BookContentsMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/BookContentsMixin.java)

 ![Note](https://img.shields.io/badge/-Note-green)
 Patchouli comes with a "version" system by default, that means the book gets a tooltip that say `x`th Edition.
-I didn't like this, as I prefer to use [SemVer](https://semver.org).
+It's not my cup of tea as I prefer to use [SemVer](https://semver.org).
 So I added a special check to allow the usage of [SemVer](https://semver.org) instead of the default version system.
 All it does is checking the input matches it against a regex and return a translated I18n string.

 ![Important](https://img.shields.io/badge/-Important-blue)
 The `BookContentsMixin` got another functionality in one of the latest commits.
 I started tinkering with Templates for my books, but I wanted a way to use them across all books without needing to copy them into every single book.
-This mixin now also hijacks the loading of the templates and redirects them to a central location and can access them from all of my books.
+This mixin now also hijacks the loading of the templates and redirects them to a central location where I can access them from all of my books.

 ### [BookEntryMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/BookEntryMixin.java)

 ![Note](https://img.shields.io/badge/-Note-green)
 By default you have to set a flag in your entry.json if you want to mark it as "already-read", so it displays without the notification symbol.
 For the amount of entries I'm going to write I want to make the writing progress as quick as possible.
 The more stuff that's set correctly by default the better.
-So i circumvented the need of setting the flag in the entry.json by checking if the loaded entry is from one of my books and if it is, I set the flag to true.
+So i circumvented the need of setting the flag in each of the entry files by checking if the loaded entry is from one of my books and if it is, I set the flag to true.

 ### [BookRegistryMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/BookRegistryMixin.java)

 ![Important](https://img.shields.io/badge/-Important-blue)
 I already mentioned this one before, when I talked about the mixin to disable my book if the related mod isn't loaded.
-This was all it did for the longest time, but I wasn't satisfied with the limited option the default `Book.class` offered.
+This was all it did for the longest time, but I wasn't satisfied with the limited options the default `Book.class` offered.
 That's why I created the [BookExtension.class](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/extension/Bookextension.java).
 This offers me all possibilities to tweak my books as I see fit.
 Then there was the problem that I need to register my books as instance of `BookExtension.class` instead of `Book.class`.
-This is where this mixin plays a role again.
+This is where this mixin comes to play again.
 Whenever Patchouli tries to register a book and it's one of mine, I replace the instance with the correct one.

 ### [BookTextParserMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/BookTextParserMixin.java)